-Oral and written skills are both introduced with emphasis on pronunciation and grammar during this course.
-Spanish I students learn every day, meaningful expressions, useful vocabulary, and enough grammar to be able to understand and participate in short conversation.
+Verbal and written skills are both introduced with emphasis on pronunciation and grammar during this course.
+Spanish I students learn every day, meaningful expressions, useful vocabulary, and enough grammar to be able to provide general information and participate in short conversations.